-This general must have been the chief general in the field of battle.
+The general must have been the chief general in the field of battle.

-The campaign must have been completely successful.
+The campaign must have been entirely successful.

 A large number of enemy soldiers must have fallen in battle.